Ranne314/c2c-/README.md

     copy the path of the folder to your systems PATH environment variable

-# c2cpp supports linux macos and windows
+# c2cpp supports linux and windows (macos support tmr)

 If you have any questions,
 go to the issues tab.